top of page

 BLACK LIVES MATTER.

 I am deeply saddened by the countless examples of racist police brutality directed at Black people.
 I unequivocally support protesters across the country who are calling for police reform, justice, and bringing attention to the fact that Black Lives Matter.
 I advocate for community leaders to improve access to mental health care for Black people, as well as all communities facing healthcare disparities based on race, gender, sexuality, income, education, employment, religion, affiliation, and appearance.
-It's important to pay attention to strengths right now.
 The following Black people are some of social work's important advocates from history.
 Their legacy has contributed to the social work profession in so many positive ways.
 Mary Church Terrell (1863-1954); George Edmund Haynes (1880-1960); Thyra J. Edwards (1897-1953); Lester Blackwell Granger (1896-1976); Dorthy Height (1912 - 2010).

 bottom of page